top of page

 So I decided to give this little 'miracle ' in a pot a go, because I needed something to just soften and blur my fine lines as well as my clients.

-#1: My First Impressions of Blur Fine Line filler
+#1: My First Impressions of Revolution Pro Blur & Fine Line filler

 Very reasonably priced at £6.99 for quite an attractive 4g pot and small and dainty enough to pop in your bag.

-It looks and feels like a non-greasy clear lip balm and is completely fragrance free (great for those who can't tolerate fragranced products especially around the eyes.
+It looks and feels like a non-greasy clear lip balm and is completely fragrance free (great for those who can't tolerate fragrances in products especially around the eyes)

 And bonus - its Cruelty free & Vegan.